JakobHavtorn/vari/README.md

 - Improve experiment setups with configuration files that can be read

+- Improve model building to allow more configuration

 ## Implement analytical KL divergence for Independent distributions (Diagonal Gaussian)
 Diagonal Gaussian KL divergences are not implemented in PyTorch ATM.
 This can be easily achieved by: